 I went for a cup of tea at Dinis Cottage.
 A very nice couple, Ali and Noelle, run a cafe there during the summer months and serve great home baking.
 For me, sitting in Dinis Cottage, sipping tea and looking out over the lake is one of life’s great pleasures.
 The peace and tranquility there is just marvellous.

 One of the things not to miss at Dinis Cottage are the engravings on the panes of glass on the window in the restaurant.
 In olden times is was common for the ladies to engrave their names on the glass using their diamond engagement rings.
 Ali tells me the oldest inscription dates to 1816.

-As Jimmy Magee would say “they box well above their weight”.
+As Jimmy Magee would say, “they box well above their weight”.
 I saw a stoat pounce on a rabbit one time in the McGillycuddy Reeks.
-Even though the rabbit did a double summersault about 3ft in the air, it failed to shake off the stoat.
+Even though the rabbit did a double somersault about 3ft in the air, it failed to shake off the stoat.

 Back to the cycle trip; once you reach the main Killarney/Kenmare road you can take in Torc Waterfall, Muckross House and Muckross Abbey on your return journey to Killarney.

 - Use your own bike or hire a bike in Killarney town.
 If you want to avoid much of the traffic you can hire a bike on the Muckross Road, just after the Gleneagle Hotel.
 Bike hire costs 15 euros a day and you’ll need some form of ID.